Mobile gaming still eludes a troubled industry

 "You see these rocket ships in the industry that explode on the scene with a casual game that's easy to develop with not much money and they gain users quickly.
 But users get bored or angry because they can't progress without paying more money," Nexon's Mahoney told Reuters in an interview.

-Nexon has had some success boosting its mobile portfolio, a likely factor behind revenue growth of 24 percent in 2012 to 108 billion yen ($1.1 billion).
+Nexon has had some success boosting its mobile portfolio, a likely factor behind revenue growth of 24 percent in 2012 to 108 million yen ($1.1 million).

 LOOKING FOR ANSWERS